 Lyme syndrome, borreliosis or Borrelia, typical Lyme rash, point.
 A human, a leg bitten by a deer tick.
 (Source: Shutterstock)

-Borreliosis, also Lyme disease affects especially the skin, the neural system and the joints.
-Especially high the rate of infections usually is in the period of March and October.
+The rate of infections is especially high in the period between March and October.
 In Germany, about every 20th to every third tick is affected with Lyme.
-Ticks can be found in grasblades, undergrowth and bushes.
+Ticks can be found in grass blades, undergrowth and bushes.
 Ticks can be transferred also by game, cattle and birds living outside.

 The late effect, a chronic neuroborreliosis, can occur even if it has been treated immediately with antibiotics.
 If the visible symptoms vanished, it is possible, that after month or even years later unspecific and intensive symptoms can occur like chronic pains, tinnitus, dizziness, fever attacks, insomnia, joint inflammations, headache and neural paralyses.